What’s the average pay for a speech–language pathologist?

 a) Median hourly wage across all US-based SLPs, regardless of setting or contract type is just over $40 ( 1, 2, 3 )

 NOTE: Don’t stop here.
-It’s tempting just to take this number and go with it, but this statistic collapses too many job types into one—including 1099 with W2, and salaried roles with pay-per-visit roles.
+It’s tempting take this number and run with it, but this statistic collapses too many job types into one—including 1099 with W2, and salaried roles with pay-per-visit roles.
 For that reason, this is a pretty meaningless number.

 b) Median annual salary for a 9–10 month school contract = $69,000 (1)